© 2019 - All Rights Reserved

-Scientists Have Accidentally Created a Mutant Enzyme That Eats Plastic Waste.
-This could be a solution to our plastic addiction.
+Scientists Have Accidentally Created an Enzyme That Eats Plastic Waste

 Scientists have accidentally created an enzyme that eats Plastic-waste.
 Scientists found the first one in Japan.
 Hidden in the dirt at a plastics reusing plant, they uncovered a microorganism that had advanced to eat the soda bottles dominating its habitat, after you and I dispose of them.